trampus/VooDooDriver/README.txt

    you have to parent the link with the proper td.
 4.)
 When using set for text fields in ruby soda, soda would clear the field of any existing text before setting the new value.
 Soda java does not do this, as it will just append text to the current field.
+5.)Soda java will only allow you to find an element by one selector where Soda ruby would allow you more then one.

 Notes: